Collapsible content

 How can I attend for free?

-We need volunteers to take pictures/videos and set up/clean up.
-If you want to volunteer in exchange for a free ticket please reach out to wilder@reframed.market
+We need volunteers to collect tickets, take pictures/videos, and set up/clean up.
+If you want to participate in exchange for services like this please reach out to wilder@reframed.market.and we'll work it out!

 Is there any drinking allowed at this lesson?